ahallicks/accessible-responsive-tabs-component/README.md

 # accessible-responsive-tabs-component

-An accessible and responsive tabs component
+An accessible and responsive tabs component.
+[Click here](https://ahallicks.github.io/accessible-responsive-tabs-component/) for a demo with added styles.

 ## Setup